-There’s no denying the necessity and dependability of glue, no matter if you’re a professional or a DIY’er.
-It’s an essential tool during woodworking projects and craft projects alike, and undoubtedly the easiest way to bond two or more materials together shy of physically nailing, screwing, or welding them together.
-The strength and resilience of the substance is a must when you want the materials to stay stuck together for good, but it’s not so handy when you’re trying to get the glue off — especially from wood.
+There’s no denying the necessity and dependability of glue, whether you’re a professional or a DIY’er.
+It’s an essential tool during woodworking and craft projects and undoubtedly the easiest way to bond two or more materials together, shy of physically nailing, screwing, or welding them together.
+The strength and resilience of the substance are a must when you want the materials to stay stuck together for good, but it’s not so handy when you’re trying to get the glue off — especially from wood.

 Successfully remove glue from wood

 Believe it or not, there are several household objects within your reach that can remove glue from wood without much effort on your part at all.
 All it takes is one of these products and a little bit of elbow grease, and you’ll be amazed to see the adhesive start to come up from the wood as if it was good as new.

 First and most effective is nail polish remover.
 It makes sense, too: when you think about it, nail polish is more or less a glue for your fingernails.
 It’s essential that the nail polish remover does not contain acetone, though, because this can actually end up stripping the wood of its beautiful natural colors.

 Baking soda is another possible solution to remove glue from wood.
 After blowing a hair dryer on the glue to soften it up a bit, apply a baking soda-warm water paste and let it sit for about half an hour or so.
 After this, you should see it start to come up with just a sponge or cloth.